chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/All-Interpretations.md

     - JVM ecosystem entirely available to Scala.js whereas PS must build its own or use unsafe Javascript libraries
     - code works on both the server and client in Scala whereas PS does not yet have mature server frameworks and Node.js is not necessarily the best tool to use.
 - Article does not mention a few issues with Scala.js that do not arise with PS [PureScript_vs_ReasonML_Bucklescript_in_2018]
-    - In my opinion, Scala is not as good for FP code as PS/Haskell (expressions are not as terse; compiler must be hacked to add some features that are already present in PS/Haskell, purely FP users of Scala are not supported by language's development, who want to support OO paradigm as well: there will always be tension / things that can't be done).
+    - In Jordan's opinion, Scala is not as good for FP code as PS/Haskell (expressions are not as terse; compiler must be hacked to add some features that are already present in PS/Haskell, purely FP users of Scala are not supported by language's development, who want to support OO paradigm as well: there will always be tension / things that can't be done).
     - PS can compile to other languages besides Javascript.
 Sometimes C/C++ (and all its ecosytem) is a better fit than the JVM (and all its ecosystem)
 - Commentator largely just re-hashes what linked article already states.
 [PureScript_vs_ReasonML_Bucklescript_in_2018]
 - Source of ReasonML's popularity is Facebook and conferences.
 PS might be lacking 'evangelism' in conferences [PureScript_vs_ReasonML_Bucklescript_in_2018]